nagoev-id/nextjs-projects/app/projects/medium/age-calculator/README.md

 - **Half Birthday**: Find out when your half birthday occurs
 - **Planetary Ages**: Discover your age on other planets in our solar system
 - **Life Statistics**: View interesting facts about your life such as breaths taken, heartbeats, and more
+- **Data Persistence**: Automatically saves your calculations and form data to localStorage
 - **Responsive Design**: Works seamlessly on both desktop and mobile devices

 ## Implementation Details